camunda/camunda-docs-manual/content/reference/rest/history/process-instance/get-duration-report.md

 ---

-Retrieves a report about the duration of completed process instances grouped by a period.
-These reports include the maximum, minimum and average duration of all completed process instances, which have been started in a period.
+Retrieves a report about the duration of completed process instances, grouped by a period.
+These reports include the maximum, minimum and average duration of all completed process instances which were started in a given period.

-<b>Note:</b> This does include only historic data.
+<b>Note:</b> This only includes historic data.

 # Method